Caregiver jobs in Vienna: How to find your dream job in caregiving

 Childcare:

-• Childminders: Caring for young children in your own household or in your parents' household.
+• Nurses: Care for young children in their own household or in the household of their parents.

-• Nannys: Long-term care of children in the family home, often with comprehensive tasks such as homework help, leisure activities and light household chores.
+• Nannies: Long-term care of children in the family home, often with comprehensive tasks such as homework help, leisure activities and light household chores.

-• Afternoon Care: Supervision and support of school children after school, often with leisure activities and homework help.
+• After-school care: Supervision and support of school children after school, often with leisure activities and homework help.

-• Daycare: Comprehensive care and nursing for the elderly.
+• Daycare: Comprehensive care and support for the elderly.

 • 24-hour care:Round-the-clock care for older people who need long-term care and support, usually in their own home.